-We all are familiar with the standard lithium ion batteries which are used in a variety of appliances in our daily life.
-The involve use of lithium compounds an as electrode.
-Lithium and similar elements used in such applications are not easily available and mining and extraction of lithium consumes a lot of energy which in turn adds to the carbon footprint of the battery manufacturing cycle.
+We all are familiar with the standard lithium-ion batteries which are used in a variety of appliances in our daily life.
+They involve the use of lithium compounds as electrodes.
+Lithium and similar elements used in such applications are not easily available and mining and extraction of lithium consume a lot of energy which in turn adds to the carbon footprint of the battery manufacturing cycle.
 Also recycling lithium releases a lot of carbon dioxide into the air which in turn causes a lot of pollution.

-Scientists at Rice University of New York and US Army Research Laboratory have designed a battery which uses Purpurin-a derivative of the madder root which is used in fabric dyeing.
-Madder roots have been used as a coloring agents since 3000 years and can provide orange, red and pink hues when used in different proportions
+Scientists at the Rice University of New York and US Army Research Laboratory have designed a battery that uses Purpurin-a derivative of the madder root which is used in fabric dyeing.
+Madder roots have been used as a coloring agent for 3000 years and can provide orange, red, and pink hues when used in different proportions.

 An extract of the dye-Purpurin is said to have properties similar to lithium electrodes such as carrying carbonyl and hydroxyl groups in the process of electrolysis.
 In standard batteries, the electrodes are immersed in an electrolytic solution and ions move from one electrode to the other creating a current.
 This current comes out of the electrode panels of the battery to run our appliances.